A descent method for nonsmooth multiobjective optimization problems on Riemannian manifolds

 In recent years, many traditional single objective optimization theories and methods have been extended from Euclidean space to Riemannian manifolds; see, e.g., \cite{P. A. Absil,Boumal,Hosseini1,Huang W,Hu,Hoseini,Sato,Zhu X}.
 Comparatively, for Riemannian multiobjective optimization, the relevant literature is very scarce, especially for nonsmooth cases.
 In \cite{Bento1} and \cite{Bento2}, a steepest descent method and an inexact version with Armijo rule for multiobjective optimization in the Riemannian context are presented, respectivley.
 Both methods require the objective functions to be continuously differentiable for partial convergence, and further assume that the objective vector function is quasi-convex and the manifold has nonnegative curvature for full convergence.
 In \cite{Bento3}, a proximal point method for nonsmooth multiobjective optimization on Hadamard manifold is developed.
+However, the application of this method is somewhat restricted, since as an important class of manifolds, the Stiefel manifold is not a Hadamard manifold.
 In \cite{Bento4}, a subgradient-type method for Riemannian nonsmooth multiobjective optimization is presented, which requires the objective vector function to be convex.
-In \cite{Eslami N}, a trust region method for Riemannian smooth multiobjective optimization problems is proposed.
+In addition, the geodesic needs to be generated at each iteration, which is generally a computationally daunting task, since it amounts to solving a second-order ordinary differential equation.
+In \cite{Eslami N}, a trust region method for Riemannian smooth multiobjective optimization problems is proposed, in which the objective functions are required to be second-order continuously differentiable for proving global convergence.
 As far as we know, numerical results are not reported in the existing literature for Riemannian nonsmooth multiobjective optimization.